harequill/aspect-oriented-programming-poc/readme.md

 }
 ```

 **Notice:** This class contains ONLY business logic.
-No logging, no error handling output—just pure calculation logic.
+No logging, no error handling output, just pure calculation logic.
 All of this is handled by Aspect

 ### 2. The Aspect (LoggingAspect.java)